korylprince/WebKiosk/README.md

 https://github.com/korylprince/WebKiosk

+#Compiling#

+You will need the libgtk+-3-dev and libwebkitgtk-3.0-dev packages installed.
+Next go to your vapi folder - /usr/share/vala-0.14/vapi/ and copy webkit-1.0.deps to webkitgtk-3.0.deps and webkit-1.0.vapi to webkitgtk-3.0.vapi.
+Finally, edit webkitgtk-3.0.deps and change gdk and gtk to 3.0.

+To compile run the command in the top of the source file.

 #Installing#

 First log in to Ubuntu and set your Network and Power settings.
 I also recommend you install an ssh server so you can get back into the machine.